tesseract-ocr/tessdoc/Planning.md

 ### Features wanted for this release

-* #### Remove deprecated code
-  This does not include OpenCL or the old Tesseract engine.
-Some recent commits already removed such code, for example API include files, so it could be good enough for 4.0.0.

 * #### Script for installing only selected languages from github (see [issue](https://github.com/tesseract-ocr/tesseract/issues/1440))

 ### To be discussed